INVESTMENT GUIDE

 • Review tax and wire-transfer costs before sending funds

 Reality Check: Currency can help or hurt.
-I model it explicitly instead of assuming the real estate market will offset it.
+Model it explicitly instead of assuming the real estate market will offset it.

 📋 Legal/Title Risk